- Diseases, Disorders & Conditions»

 Fruits Rich in Purines

-It is not only fruits which are high in purines but doctors often fail to tell their patients that many fruits are also high in purines.
+It is not only meat which is rich in purines.
+Doctors often fail to tell their patients many fruits are high in purines.
 It is very common for doctors to recommend to a patient with arthritis that he or she increases their intake of fruit but this can cause just as much of a problem as eating an excessive amount of red meats.

-Unfortunately some of these fruits are the fruits which we are more likely to increase an intake of when recommended to increase our intake of fruit.
+Unfortunately, some of these fruits are the fruits which we are more likely to increase an intake of when are told to include more fruits in our diet.

 All citrus fruits are rich in purines.
 Citrus fruits include lemons, mandarins, oranges, clementines, grapefruits and the smaller blood orange.
-This group of fruits contain the most purines of all, yet it is the fruit we normally consume the most of in the form of juice.On the positive side oranges are an excellent source of vitamin C, thiamine and folate.
+This group of fruits contains the most purines of all, yet it is the fruits we normally consume the most of in the form of juice.On the positive side, oranges are an excellent source of vitamin C, thiamine and folate.
 It also contains high levels of pectin which can lower the blood cholesterol level.
 Almost all arthritis sufferers who are recommended to stop drinking orange juice, or eating fruits from this group, notice a rapid improvement in their condition.
 If you suffer from osteoarthritis, you are certainly like to notice an improvement in your condition when you give up citrus fruits.

 Apples Can By High in Purines

-Apples straight off the tree are not as high in purines as stored apples.
-Apples in supermarket have often been stored in a cool environment where the oxygen has been chemically lowered.
+Apples straight from the tree are not as high in purines as stored apples.
+Apples in a supermarket have often been stored in a cool environment where the oxygen has been chemically lowered.
 Although this halts the maturing process of the fruit, it still allows for more purines to build up within the fruit.
-An apple straight from the tree is much more nutrient rich than an apple which has been stored in an artificial environment.
+An apple straight from the tree is much more nutrient-rich than an apple which has been stored in an artificial environment.

-Apple juice if often made from older apples, or perhaps slightly damaged fruit, which increases the levels of purines even more.
+Apple juice is often made from older apples, or perhaps slightly damaged fruit, which increases the levels of purines even more.

 Arthritis and Food